 Method Description PW (default) SSH connections will be authenticated with a username/ password.
 With this method, a user's definition must include a valid password in order for that user to authenticate an SSH session.
+A password may authenticate to a RADIUS server or to the local user database.
 KEY SSH connections will be authenticated with an SSH key.
 With this method, a user's definition must include valid SSH key information in order for that user to authenticate an SSH session.
+Key authentication is always local; RADIUS is not supported.
 For more information, see SSH user keys in this chapter.
 PW KEY or KEY PW SSH connections will be authenticated with either a username/password or an SSH key.
 If a user has only a password defined, that user must authenticate an SSH session with a username/password.
 If a user has only an SSH key defined, that user must authenticate an SSH session using the key.
 If a user has both a password and an SSH key defined, that user may use either a username/password or the SSH key to authenticate an SSH session.
 This method allows the SCPS administrator to define how each user will authenticate an SSH session based on information provided in the User Add/Set command.
-PW&KEY or KEY&PW / SSH connections will be authenticated using both a username/password and an SSH key.
+PW authentication will be local or RADIUS as specified in the Auth parameter of the Server Security command.
+Key authentication is always local.
+PW&KEY or KEY&PW SSH connections will be authenticated using both a username/password and an SSH key.
 With this method, a user's definition must include a password and SSH key information for that user to authenticate an SSH session.
+PW authentication will be local or RADIUS as specified in the Auth parameter of the Server Security command.
+Key authentication is always local.